Getlabs Webhooks

 Webhook Retry Mechanism

-Getlabs Webhooks will retry again after a minimum backoff period of 100 seconds,
+a later time.
+Getlabs Webhooks will retry again after a minimum backoff period

 API Reference